ludwig/docker-aptly/README.md

 All of aptly's data (including PGP keys and GPG keyrings) is bind mounted outside of the container to preserve it if the container is removed or rebuilt.

 **Networking**
 By default, Docker will map port 80 on the Docker host to port 80 within the container where nginx is configured to listen.
 You can change the external listening port to map to any port you like.
-(See [Explane of the flags](#explane-of-the-flags)).
+See [that](#explanation-of-the-flags).

 **Security**
 The GPG password which you specified in `GPG_PASSWORD` using only by users for: